curioustorvald/Terrarum-Devlog/README.md

 # Terrarum

-The project is hosted on [GitLab](https://gitlab.com/minjaesong/terrarum).
-It hit the LFS size of the GitHub and I don't know how to reduce it...
+The project is hosted on [This repository](https://github.com/curioustorvald/Terrarum), this repo is just a loose recording of the development progress.

-...so, instead of actual code on this repo, here's some screenshots:

 ____